Merri/react-maria/docs/README.md

 You can also give additional identifier to next and last: `uid.next('car')` will generate id `my-component1.car1` upon first call.
 Likewise, `uid.last('car')` will return this same ID.

-**Call `getMariaIdTools()` only once, only in a component's render and do NOT pass it further to the subtree!** This will cause issues and a danger of duplicate IDs.
-You may however pass the result from `getMariaIdTools()` to other components as a prop during your component's render.
+**Call `uniqueId()` only once, only in a component's render and do NOT pass it further to the subtree!** This will cause issues and a danger of duplicate IDs.
+You may however pass the result from `uniqueId()` to other components as a prop during your component's render.

 ### Unique IDs in the server side